kiran215/Kafka/README.md

 The requested operation is successful.
 Changes will not be effective until the system is rebooted**.

-v) After rebooting the system a console window will open and it will start launching of Ubuntu on your system **Ubuntu is already installed.
+v) After rebooting the system a console window will open and it will start launching of Ubuntu on your system

+   **Ubuntu is already installed.
 Launching Ubuntu...
 Installing, this may take a few minutes...**

 vi) To complete the installation you will be asked to create username and password for your Linux machine.
    Username should be different than windows username.
-This usernamew will be your Linux administrator whith the ability to run sudo command. vii) Disable IPv6 on WSL2
+This usernamew will be your Linux administrator whith the ability to run sudo command.

+vii) Disable IPv6 on WSL2
    WSL2 currently has some networking issue whoch prevent outside program (Java programs, Conduktor etc..) to connect to kafka on WSL2.
    To fix this it is recommended that disable IPv6 on WSL2.

    Commands to disbale IPv6 on WSL2
-   a) sudo sysctl -w net.ipv6.conf.all.disable_ipv6=1
+   > sudo sysctl -w net.ipv6.conf.all.disable_ipv6=1
       Above command will aks to enter the password of Linux user created in steps 6.
-   b) sudo sysctl -w net.ipv6.conf.default.disable_ipv6=1
+   > sudo sysctl -w net.ipv6.conf.default.disable_ipv6=1

 2. Install Java JDK11 on WSL2 Ubuntu